Luke Combs Tells Joe Rogan He “Didn’t Have A Chance” When He Moved To Nashville: “Everybody Was Hot”

 I think Chris Stapleton singing ‘Tennessee Whiskey’ with Justin Timberlake at the CMA’s was an earth-shattering moment for country music and that opened the door up for guys like myself… like somebody who didn’t look like every other guy in town.”

-This appearance is part of promotion he’s doing for his forthcoming Gettin’ Old record, which includes singles like “Love You Anyway,” “Growin’ Up and Gettin’ Old,” and the longtime fan-favorite “Joe.”
+This appearance ont he show was part of promotion he was doing for his Gettin’ Old record, which includes singles like “Love You Anyway,” “Growin’ Up and Gettin’ Old,” and the longtime fan-favorite “Joe.”

 And you can listen to the whole episode exclusively on Spotify… shoutout to Luke for rockin’ the Waylon hat for millions of Rogan fans to see, too.
 You love to see it.